Elmbrook: A Rich History

 In 1957, five families joined to pray about a unique vision to form a new church.
 These five families came from Garfield Baptist church, but felt God's desire for them was to reach the community and introduce more people to the gospel.
 They had no pastor and no building, but they had hope.

-First Baptist Church of Brookfield dropped their Baptist affiliation and became the non-denominational church we know today as Elmbrook Church.
+The church dropped its Baptist affiliation and became the non-denominational church we know today as Elmbrook Church.
 There were now 700 people in attendance.
-The church hired their first full time pastor, Bob Hobson, in 1968 and added a second morning service and an evening service to reach the growing congregation.
+The church hired their first full-time pastor, Bob Hobson, in 1968 and added a second Sunday morning service and an evening service to reach the growing congregation.

 Phillip Griffin resigned from his role and Lead Pastor Scott Arbeiter was named as interim pastor while the search for a new Senior Pastor began.
 Granddaughter churches such as Oakbrook and Kettlebrook began planting church plants of their own, expanding outreach in the Milwaukee area.